 The recording should begin at the start of side 1 and care should be taken to avoid long gaps and extraneous noise.
 Both sides of each cassette should be used before beginning a new cassette.
 It is helpful if, at the end of examining on each side of a cassette, the Teacher/Examiner states 'No further recordings on this side'.
 If C90 cassettes are used it should be possible to fit two speaking tests on each side of the cassette.

 The Examiner should introduce each cassette with the following information: Centre Number, Centre Name, Examination Number, Examination Name, Name of Examiner, Date, e.g.

-'WY 312 International School 9719 A level Spanish Mr R Peters November 17th 2005' Each candidate should be introduced as follows:
+'WY 312 International School 9716 A level French Mr R Peters November 17th 2007'